yiumeiki/yiumeiki/README.md

 # Welcome to My GitHub Profile 👋

 Hi!
 I'm **Mei Ki Yiu**, a passionate and driven software engineer currently advancing through the intensive curriculum at **42 London**.
-I thrive at the intersection of system-level programming and real-world problem solving, and I love building efficient, reliable software with meaningful impact.
+I thrive at the intersection of system-level programming and real-world problem solving.
+I enjoy building efficient, reliable software that makes a meaningful impact.

 ### ⚙️ My Expertise:
 - 🔵 **C / C++** for system-level programming, concurrency, and algorithmic problem solving